 What is Tsuyu?

 Tsuyu, also known as Mentsuyu is a sauce that is often used for dipping sauce or soup for Soba dishes or Udon dishes.
-But it’s also used for various stewing type of dishes in Japan (Eg Nikujaga).
+But it’s also used for various stewing type of dishes in Japan such as “nikujaga“.

 What does Tsuyu taste like?

-It’s similar to soy sauce, but it’s sweeter and can taste more depth of flavour.
+It’s similar to soy sauce (as it contains soy sauce) but it’s sweeter and has more depth of flavour.